arif9011/Hangman/README.md

-# Hangman
-           Hangman project in python
+# Hangman project in python

 Introduction: This is a simple Hangman game using Python programming language in Python.
 # Milestone 1 Task1